 Russia’s U.N.
 Ambassador Vassily Nebenzia noted that most of the council “confirmed the paramount need to preserve the JCPOA” for global security.
 He said the U.S. view on snapback sanctions "is not only illegal but simply will not lead to achieving the result that was envisaged by the United States."

 The Vienna-based International Atomic Energy Agency, the U.N.'s nuclear watchdog agency, has reported that Iran violated parts of the agreement.
 Tehran, however, described its actions as an appropriate response to the Trump administration reneging on the deal and reimposing U.S. sanctions.

 France’s Deputy U.N. ambassador Anne Gueguen said her nation, Britain and Germany believe in addressing “systematic Iranian non-compliance with its JCPOA commitments” through talks in Vienna.
 The signatories to the nuclear deal also have agreed to let an embargo on arms trade with Iran expire this year on October 18.
-The council has imposed that arms embargo since 2007.

 Council members voted 2-2 earlier this month to reject a U.S. resolution seeking to extend the 13-year-old arms embargo indefinitely.
 Once again only the Dominican Republic took the side of the Trump administration by voting in favor of that resolution; Russia and China were opposed.

 Eleven other members, including Britain, France and Germany, abstained from that vote.
 At least nine council votes in favor of a measure are needed for it to pass.